repoze/repoze.pgtextindex/README.txt

 ``drop_and_create``
         If `True` the table and index used will dropped (if it exists) and (re)created.
 The default is `False`.

+``maxlen``
+        The maximum number of characters to index per document.
+The default is 1048575 (2**20 - 1), which is the maximum allowed by the to_tsvector function.
+Reduce this to improve query speed, since the ts_rank_cd function retrieves and decompresses entire TOAST tuples when querying.

 .. _`repoze.catalog documentation`: http://docs.repoze.org/catalog/